groucho75/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.6.01 =
+* Fixed: a CRSF/XSS vulnerability: [more info](https://packetstormsecurity.com/files/133594/)
+* Fixed: a short php open tag
+* Updated: some improvements to WPML integration (more tests needed)

 = 2.6.00 =
 * Updated: refactoring of php files to clean and organize the code in a better way, including several minor fixes